Skip to content

 Have You Experienced Homelessness?
 Do You Work With People Who Have?
 Connect With Our Reporters.

-Journalists in our newsroom are working on multiple projects related to homelessness in New York, Maine and Oregon.
+We’re working with journalists in New York, Maine and Oregon on projects related to homelessness.
 We’re also interested in how cities have further criminalized sleeping outside.
 Learn more about our work and how to get in touch.

 Albuquerque Is Throwing Out the Belongings of Homeless People, Violating City Policy